Frequently Asked Pediatric Dental Questions Hinsdale and Downers Grove

 When should I introduce toothpaste into my child’s daily routine?

 The sooner, the better!
 Beginning at birth, parents should clean their child’s gums with a soft-bristled infant toothbrush or a cloth and water.
 Then, as the teeth begin to erupt, you should start brushing your child’s teeth twice daily using a fluoridated toothpaste.
 Use a smear or rice-grain amount of toothpaste to brush until your child can spit the toothpaste into the sink.
-Once your child can spit into the sink, he or she can begin using a pea sized amount of fluoride containing toothpaste.
+Once your child can spit into the sink, they can begin using a pea sized amount of fluoride toothpaste.

 How do dental sealants work?